 - [!]
 In 140 metres turn left on to a signposted public footpath, just inside Eden House's driveway and forking left off it, your direction 345°.

 - In 45 metres you pass a part-timber framed house on your left-hand side, with Winkworth Arboretum soon visible beyond the fencing on your right-hand side.

 - In 500 metres or so, you come to an earth road, with a car park on your left-hand side, and you turn right into Winkworth Arboretum , following a public footpath sign, through a wooden swing gate to the right of a wooden fieldgate, your direction 55°, along a car-wide earth road.
 In 10 metres you pass Fox cottage on your right-hand side.
-In 60 metres, you pass the National Trust's ticket kiosk on your left (entrance to the Arboretum for those leaving the public footpath costs £5).
+In 60 metres, you pass the National Trust's ticket kiosk on your left (entrance to the Arboretum for those leaving the public footpath costs £12 but free to NT Members).
 The Arboretum's Cafe , a possible late lunch stop or early tea stop, is on your left-hand side.

 - In 30 metres cross over a main path junction, with public WCs over to your left, and keep ahead.
 In a further 120 metres, at a crossroads, you follow the yellow public footpath arrows going straight on down towards the Azalea Steps and lakes.